Where to Discuss?

 properties[1].Value = filter_options

-Then create this sheet from thin air.
+Now, create the sheet from thin air.

 # Load the CSV file as a spreadsheet